oledeuff/Pagesphere/# Il faut revenir à Pagès.md

 # A monolog
 -  A document from june 1998, an interview with a student in sociology : Gaelle Millet.
  - A long monolog
- -He explained his relationship to documentation and 'langages documentaires' -There are passages between lucidity and delirium, reference to poetry, and a need to evoke his journey.
+ - He explained his relationship to documentation and 'langages documentaires'
+ - There are passages between lucidity and delirium, reference to poetry, and a need to evoke his journey.
 He told that he forgot the rules of his code (CODOC).
  - The end of the document is full of poetry *17FP/493-494 Robert Pagès.
 'Dossier pagès doc 90-2000'*
 ---